dekuNukem/STM32_tutorials/lesson6_rtos/README.md

 ## External Files

 More often than not, if you're using RTOS in the first place, your project is already pretty complicated.
-Right now STM32Cube puts all the task functions are in `main.c`, while in reality it's better to put them in separate files.
+Right now STM32Cube puts all the task functions in `main.c`, while in reality it's better to put them in separate files.

 That's why we selected `As Weak` when generating them.
 Simply declare the same function in an external file, and the compiler will use the new one instead.